Date First Published: December 2, 2014

 - Case Disposal

-Within patient care institutions, clinical care processes are fairly standard, despite the vast array of clinical specializations.
-While different specialties serve different patient types, the basic tasks and data needs are the same.
-The entire clinical processes may be completed during a visit or may be stretched across several visits.
-Often, all or part of these steps is iterative (cyclical), being repeated as progress is reviewed, usually at each outpatient visit or as often as is required during an inpatient stay.
+Within patient care institutions, the content and structure of clinical care processes are fairly standard, despite the vast array of clinical specializations.
+While different specialties (Medicine, Surgery, Obstetrics, Psychiatry, etc.) serve different patient types, the basic tasks and information needs are similar.
+The entire set of clinical processes may be completed during a session or may be stretched across several sessions.
+Often, all or part of these steps is iterative (cyclical), being repeated as progress is reviewed.
+This may happen at each outpatient visit or as often as is required during an inpatient stay.
 The Clinical Care Processes are depicted as a work-flow diagram below:

 CLINICAL CARE PROCESSES AS DATA MANAGEMENT ACTIVITIES